 There are 32 Diamond Disciplines in total, with each meet hosting 13 to 15 of them over one day – not all meets contain the same events, and some even hold lesser-spotted events such as the 1000m.

-The Diamond League finals in in Zurich on 27 and 28 August last two days and features all 32 Diamond Disciplines to determine the Diamond League champions in each event.
+The Diamond League finals in in Brussels on 4 and 5 September, lasting two days and features all 32 Diamond Disciplines to determine the Diamond League champions in each event.

 What are the Diamond Disciplines?